dmbarbour/wikilon/docs/Performance.md

 5. Simplification and partial-evaluation of bytecode.
 A lot of useful work can be performed directly on our bytecode representations or other intermediate representations.

 6. Efficient deep copy.
 It is feasible to delay copy of deep structure by introducing coarse-grained memory-local reference counts when copying a large data structure.
 It is also feasible to delay analysis of whether a value is copyable (e.g. marking both copies as assumed copyable, and marking only one of them for validation).
 Analysis of 'copyable' on a proposed stowage target can be delayed until after stowage.
 Either way, we can limit the amount of work performed by a copy operator.
 Special values (blocks, vectors, large texts) might automatically use a reference count.
 Stowed values track their own copyability properties.
+(Other ideas: consider tracking substructural properties in pointer bits?)

 7. ABCD-like accelerators.
 We can recognize specific subprograms and optimize for them.
 This includes optimized data representations.
 I especially want ABCD-like accelerations for: vector processing, working with binaries, models of floating point computations.
 Vectors, binaries, etc. can include their own reference counts, such that we can easily test whether a vector is unique when deciding copy-on-update vs. update-in-place.
 Affine vectors thus become the default behavior, with O(1) updates.
 Splits and rejoins on affine vectors can also be made very efficient, i.e. if we 'split' an affine vector, we get two affine vectors.
 If we later 'rejoin' affine vectors having adjacent storage, we can recombine them into a larger affine vector without copies.
 This allows very efficient fork-join behaviors.